ccoutant/dwarf-locations/005-locations-on-stack.md

 > expression is completed.
 If a location is expected, but the result is
 > a value, the value is implicitly treated as a memory address in the
 > default address space, and converted to a memory location.
 If a value
-> is expected, but the result is a memory location in the default
+> is expected, but the result is an addressable memory location in the
-> address space, the address is implicitly converted to a value of the
+> default address space, the address is implicitly converted to a value
-> generic type.
+> of the generic type.
 >
 > [begin non-normative]
 >